-In January 2026, BrainMind will host Bending the Arc of Neuroinnovation, a private gathering during J.P.
-Morgan Week where a curated community of entrepreneurs, scientists, and investors will help shape the future of neurotechnology for the benefit of humanity.
+In January 2026, BrainMind hosted Bending the Arc of Neuroinnovation, a private gathering during J.P.
+Morgan Week that brought together a curated community of entrepreneurs, scientists, and investors to help shape the future of neurotechnology for the benefit of humanity.

-The day will feature hands-on neurotech demonstrations, startup lightning pitches, and thought-provoking breakout discussions with leading voices in neuroscience, technology, and venture.
-Designed to spark collaboration and inspire responsible innovation, this gathering will explore how today’s breakthroughs can bend the arc of neuroinnovation toward a more conscious and impactful future.
+The day featured hands-on neurotech demonstrations, startup lightning pitches, and thought-provoking breakout discussions with leading voices in neuroscience, technology, and venture.
+Designed to spark collaboration and advance responsible innovation, the gathering explored how today’s breakthroughs could bend the arc of neuroinnovation toward a more conscious and impactful future.

 Schedule